deepray/TENSUM/readme/README.md

 2. ["An entropy stable finite volume scheme for the two dimensional Navier–Stokes equations on triangular grids"](http://www.sciencedirect.com/science/article/pii/S009630031730471X), by D. Ray, P. Chandrashekar; Applied Mathematics and Computation, Vol. 314, pp. 257-286 (2017).
 3. ["Entropy-stable finite difference and finite volume schemes for compressible flows"](http://deepray.github.io/thesis.pdf), doctoral thesis by D. Ray, 2017.

+**NOTE:** If the math symbols do not display properly in README.md. have a look at README.pdf instead.

 ## <a name="TOC"></a>Table of contents
 <ul>
 <li><a href="#compiling">Compiling the code</a></li>